rahul-www/rock-paper-scissors-ai/README.md

-# An AI based project
+# AI project
-  Game: Rock, Paper, Scissors [AI BASED ]
+  Game: Rock, Paper, Scissors
 ## This is not just a random game.
 It has a strategical Master Mind of it's own.
   This is a Python-based Rock, Paper, SCissors Game that learns from the user's moves and analyzes every move